prometheusresearch/baseline-codebase/src/rex.forms/README.rst

 * onComplete: A callback function that is invoked when the user has completed reconciling all discrepancies.
 The callback receives the same argument as onChange.
+* apiUrls: An object that contains URLs that are needed for special functionality in the form.
+Currently supports: lookup (the API needed by the lookupText widget to execute its search query).

 Settings